pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## pet peeve
 * My pet peeve is not having breakfast in the morning.
+* His pet peeve is weak coffee at the office.
+* In general, sloppiness is my pet peeve.
+* Mandatory recycling is his pet peeve.
+* Wet towels on the bed are my pet peeve.
+* What is your biggest pet peeve about restaurants?
+* My neighbor's bouncing a ball early in the morning is my pet peeve.

 ## red herring
 * We all fell for the con man's red herring.
+* The politician dangled a red herring of cleaner streets to hide his call for higher taxes.

 ## grey area
 * The new law does does nothing to reduce the grey area around who is responsible for cleaning up the streets.
+* How gov'ts will tax crypto currency is a grey area.

 ## green light
 * The construction project got the green light from the city.
+* My wife gave me the green light to buy a new car.

 ## red light
 * Amsterdam is famous for it's red light district.
+* We got the red light from the manager on the new feature.

 ## got the blues
 * He's got a bad case of the blues since his girl left him.
+* I'm beginning to get the blues.
+* As Johnny Cash sang, "Get rhythm when you get the blues".
+* I've got a case of the blues.

 ## goes without saying
 * It goes without saying that your well-being is more important than any contemporary issue.
 * In that case, what's being said without being said is that Emma is sleeping with Jerry.
+* It goes without saying that politicians are corrupt.
+* It goes without saying that Putin is a crook.

 ## Bored to death
 Meaning/Usage: Very bored